GDPR as an Architecture Advantage: Why On-Device AI Ends the Privacy Debate

 The principle is straightforward: if personal data is never transmitted or stored, most GDPR obligations simply do not apply.

-With ARGOS, this works as follows:
+In this system, it works as follows:

 - The camera delivers the video stream directly to the inference pipeline on the Jetson NX